Marcia Wolfson Ray

 Works by Alicia Shirah, Amy Reif, Brianna Barnes.
 Charity Williams, Christina Teruel, Erica Goodwin, Haley Yarborough, Itzi Durante, Jasmine Kennedy, Jessie Lindler, Kameron Summers, Kristin Pisano, Lauren Piefer, Mackenzie Wolfe, Madia Walker, Mary Carter Lewis, Meghan McGirr, Rachel Sickinger, Sophie Brunett, and Theresa Calabrese.

-Senior Portfolio II: Graphic Design and Art Studio by Corey Baumann, Brandon Buchanan, Christopher Cottingham, Brian Mitchell, Jonathan Parfitt, Elizabeth Pridgen, Caleb Sarvis, Alesha Selph, Latasha Singleton, Bria Williams, Callie Bartfield, Barbarajane Fay, Taylor Higgins, Cayla Norton, Emilee Rosen, Lindsey Thompkins and Ashley Webb
+Graphic Design and Art Studio Students: Corey Baumann, Brandon Buchanan, Christopher Cottingham, Brian Mitchell, Jonathan Parfitt, Elizabeth Pridgen, Caleb Sarvis, Alesha Selph, Latasha Singleton, Bria Williams, Callie Bartfield, Barbarajane Fay, Taylor Higgins, Cayla Norton, Emilee Rosen, Lindsey Thompkins and Ashley Webb

-Senior Portfolio I: Graphic Design and Art Studio by James Beirele, Kelly Garrett, Stephanie Krause, Hauke Ludolfs, Alisha Manning, Hannah McKee, Collin Oliva, Asialee Potts, Jose Quintero, Jamal Simpson-Krarzia, Bailey Turner, Holly Wilwerth, Alexander Barrett, Cheyenne Jakubek, Emily Munn Aubrey Plum, and Skyler Simon
+Graphic Design and Art Studio Students: James Beirele, Kelly Garrett, Stephanie Krause, Hauke Ludolfs, Alisha Manning, Hannah McKee, Collin Oliva, Asialee Potts, Jose Quintero, Jamal Simpson-Krarzia, Bailey Turner, Holly Wilwerth, Alexander Barrett, Cheyenne Jakubek, Emily Munn Aubrey Plum, and Skyler Simon

 "Senior Portfolios" Fall Exhibition: Graphic Design and Studio by Courtney Balliette, Katie Black, Jamie Chaffin, Sarah Evans, Jenna Kazmierczak, Matthew Fam, Nathan Rood, Alton Sanders, Sarah Swartz, Ashleigh Wilson, Jazmin Cortes, Amanda Nettles, and Lance Rhodes.